This page contains affiliate links. Please read our disclosure for more info.

 We don’t feel the need to spend time apart but we do naturally do some things separately—in the last few years I’ve started running and yoga which I can’t quite convince Simon to join me in, and when we’re working we’re usually in separate areas, even if it’s in the same room.

-Our roles have emerged naturally based on our skills and interests—Simon does anything technical or design related (including creating Trail Wallet, designing the blog, and general computer/website maintenance); I do most of the writing and photography on the blog, and all the travel planning; I cook, Simon washes up.
+Our roles have emerged naturally based on our skills and interests—Simon does anything technical or design related (including creating apps, designing the blog, and general computer/website maintenance); I do most of the writing and photography on the blog, and all the travel planning; I cook, Simon washes up.

 We used to argue about business decisions but I think that came from fear and from feeling we should do things that we really didn’t want to do.
 Since we accepted that we’re not motivated by money and only want to work on things we enjoy (read more about how we found our own path) it hasn’t been a problem.